Some clarifications on the rules

 - No. In a friendly game, the game should be stopped when the players agree that there is no longer any possibility of exiling a corvette.

-The 40 turns without ejection rule is only there for official games.
+The `40 turns without expulsion' rule is only there for official games.